Do you own a restaurant or food truck? Let’s talk about the 7 insurance coverages you need for your Oklahoma restaurant or food truck.

 Here are the 7 insurance coverages you need for your Oklahoma Restaurant or Food Truck.

-Cyber and Media Content Liability: What do you post on your business website and social media pages?
-Using media material without permission is a big no-no, even if it’s done inadvertantly.
+- Cyber and Media Content Liability: What do you post on your business website and social media pages?
+Using media material without permission is a big no-no, even if it’s done inadvertently.

 This is a critical coverage because it responds to the legal liability of the insured for: theft, loss, or unauthorized disclosure of personal (read: customer) information.